michealparks/codsworth/README.md

 Codsworth is an extremely lightweight ambient wallpaper app.

-It works well on an unused screen or as a browser homepage.
+It works well on an unused screen or as a browser homepage (it's what I use it for!).

 It displays the date, time, weather, and Wikipedia's picture of the day with a little blurb about it.